Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm

 We now proceed as follows.
 Set $W=W'_0$ and $\Lambda=\Lambda_0$, and remove in the data structure all vertices and edges drawn in $\Lambda$ so that the data structure now represents $G-\Lambda$.
 We process all remaining vertices not contained in $W$ in order, and for each of them test in constant time whether there exists a closed walk of length $t$ passing through it and homotopically equivalent to the boundary of $\Lambda'$.
 Whenever we find such a walk, we repeat the procedure of the previous paragraph and replace $W$ and $\Lambda$ by the obtained walk and the open disk bounded by it, and remove the vertices and edges so that the data structure represents $G-\Lambda$.

 At the end of this procedure, we end up with a closed walk $W$ and an open disk $\Lambda$ satisfying the conclusions of the lemma (if $\Lambda=f$, then $\{f\}$ is $k$-free). \end{proof}

-Let us remark that in the situation of Lemma~\ref{lemma-testfree1}, if $\{f\}$ is not $k$-free, then the reduction of Corollary~\ref{cor-surfdisk} applies ($\{f\}$ is $(|W|-2)$-free since $|W|$ is minimal).
+Let us remark that in the setting of Lemma~\ref{lemma-testfree1}, if $\{f\}$ is not $k$-free, then the reduction of Corollary~\ref{cor-surfdisk} applies ($\{f\}$ is $(|W|-2)$-free since $|W|$ is minimal).
 Another subroutine is used to search for a binding walk around several faces.

-\begin{lemma} For all integers $k,b\ge 0$ and a surface $\Sigma$, there exists a linear-time algorithm as follows.
-Let $G$ be a triangle-free graph with a $2$-cell embedding in a surface $\Sigma$ such that every connected essential subgraph of $G$ has at least $k+1$ edges, and let $S$ be a set of faces of $G$ such that $|S|\le b$.
-The algorithm decides whether $S$ is $k$-free, and if not, returns a shortest closed walk $W$ that binds $S$. \end{lemma} \begin{proof} Using the algorithm of Lemma~\ref{lemma-testfree1}, we test whether single-element subsets of $S$ are $k$-free, and record the obtained shortest walks binding them (if any).
+\begin{lemma} For all integers $k,b\ge 0$ and a surface $\Sigma$ other than the sphere, there exists a linear-time algorithm as follows.
+Let $G$ be a triangle-free graph with a $2$-cell embedding in $\Sigma$ such that every connected essential subgraph of $G$ has more than $k$ edges, and let $S$ be a set of faces of $G$ such that $|S|\le b$.
+The algorithm decides whether $S$ is $k$-free, and if not, returns a shortest closed walk $W$ that binds $S$. \end{lemma} \begin{proof} We can assume that $S$ is non-empty, as otherwise it is trivially $k$-free.
+Using the algorithm of Lemma~\ref{lemma-testfree1}, we test whether single-element subsets of $S$ are $k$-free, and record the obtained shortest walks binding them (if any).